ypsvlq/wio/README.md

 The public API can be browsed in [src/wio.zig][2].
 The [example][3] directory contains a test program covering most features.

+The `features` build option can be used to disable optional functionality, or enable Vulkan support (which is not available on all platforms).

 ## Platform notes

 ### Windows